Select The High Link 22 Track Numbers Block From Below

 Before diving into the selection process, it's essential to grasp what constitutes a high-link track numbers block.
 In data analysis terminology, "link" refers to the connections

 ...between track numbers—how frequently they appear together in sequences, how they correlate in performance metrics, or how they serve as critical junctions within the 22-block structure.
-A "high-link" track number, therefore, is one that demonstrates exceptional connectivity, acting as a pivotal point
+A "high-link" track number, therefore, is one that demonstrates exceptional connectivity, acting as a central point

 Identifying High-Link Track Numbers: Methods and Techniques